The Best Free Things to do in Tampa Bay

 Be on the lookout for the free Sunsets at Pier 60 year-round festival which features movies on the beach, live entertainment, and artisan craft markets.

 *Free parking is available on various side streets (although it’s hard to find on busy weekends.)
-Metered and lot parking also available.
+Metered and lot parking also available for a small fee.

 Enter a natural oasis at Eureka Springs